 The mentoring programs are targeted for the following groups:

 ExploreScience is a mentoring program for doctoral researchers from all disciplines of the University of Stuttgart.
 Within this program, two new formats were launched recently: Group Mentoring and Peer Mentoring.

-The next Group Mentoring will be announced in November 2022.
-Further information will be published here.
+The next Group Mentoring will be announced soon.

 AdvanceScience is a mentoring program for postdocs - with or without habilitation project - and junior research group leaders from all disciplines of the University of Stuttgart.
 The program has a 2-year commitment and offers a one-on-one mentorship with an experienced mentor.
 Additionally, you benefit from the opportunity to connect with other mentees in the program and to participate in various networking events.